zsimic/roaming/README.md

 ============

 Roam `~/.inputrc` and `~/.ssh/config` for example
-(not showing ST2 here for brevity, the paths involved for ST2 are very long and don't show well here... the principle is the same).
+(not showing everything here for brevity, the paths involved for Sublime Text for example are very long... the principle is the same).

-First check how things are currently on the machine (this example shows what would happen the first time you ever run this script, with the inital push of your local settings to the roaming folder):
+First check how things are currently on the machine (this example below shows what would happen the first time you ever run this script, with the initial push of your local settings to the roaming folder):

     ~/Dropbox/roaming: ./setup inputrc ssh
     shell: Will copy ~/.inputrc -> ~/Dropbox/roaming/bash/inputrc